 The NAAA says the purpose of this updated arbitration policy and guidelines are to continue efforts to conduct transactions with transparency and to build credibility within the industry, products and relationships.
 It creates a consistent experience, which in turn benefits the seller, the auction, and the customers.

 The updates are effective immediately.
 The updated policies can be reviewed under the policy section at www.naaa.com.

-The Michigan Secretary of State suspended the license of a Muskegon used-vehicle dealer after consumer complaints led department investigators to the discovery of violations.
+The Michigan Secretary of State has suspended the license of a used-vehicle dealer after the dealer allegedly did not provide service contract protection that was purchased by customers.

 The owners of a buy-here, pay-here operation in Louisiana recently pleaded guilty to laundering money for drug dealers.William Paul Boyter, Michael Paul Boyter and Anthony Reuben Riley, all of Shreveport,...